anesmemisevic/SAP-Programming-challenge-Card-Game/README.md

 ## How to test:

-Testing methods provided in the App class
+Testing methods provided in the App class,
 I ranked them as in the pdf.